 V. Kerry Smith, 2018 AND 2017

 Exploring the Incidence of Federal Flood Insurance Subsidies

-Kerry Smith is an Emeritus Professor of Economics at the W.P.
-Carey School of Business at Arizona State University.
+Kerry Smith is a Distinguished Sustainability Scientist and Regents’ Professor of Economics in the W.P.
+Carey School of Business, Arizona State University.
 He directs the Center for Environmental Economics and Sustainability Policy in the L. William Seidman Research Institute, which serves as a link between the local, national and international business communities and the W.P.
 Carey School of Business.
 He is a member of the National Academy of Sciences and a university fellow at Resources for the Future.
 He is also a fellow of the Association of Environmental and Resource Economists, and of the American Agricultural Economics Association.
 His research interests include environmental and energy economics.
-Professor Smith earned his Ph.D. in Economics from Rutgers University and his A.B. in Economics from Rutgers University.
+Professor Smith earned both his Ph.D. and his A.B. in Economics from Rutgers University.

 Ryan Kellogg, 2017

 Information Asymmetry, Drilling Distortion, and Oil and Gas Leases